-Looking at the graphs, output y(t) anticipates input x(t).
-We know that y(t) is anticipatory because y(t) begins at -1, while x(t) does not begin until 1.
-Therefore, the system is by definition noncausal.
+By looking at the graphs, the output y(t) begins before input x(t).
+Y(t) begins at -1, while x(t) does not begin until 1.
+Therefore, the system is noncausal.

 (d) Describe the system using as many system modeling concepts as possible (for example, linearity).
 Justify your answers.